RuPaul's Drag Race UK: Queens and cast rumours, release date, guest judges and all the latest news

 Who are the celebrity guest judges?

-So far, only one guest judge has been confirmed for the UK series: Game of Thrones' Maisie Williams.
-She revealed the news with a statement, saying: “What I love the most about drag is the story of the drag queen behind the facade.
+Speaking of her role as guest judge on the show, Maisie Williams said: “What I love the most about drag is the story of the drag queen behind the facade.

 “I think that so much of drag comes from a place of real pain and seeing how that transforms into a character is so interesting to me.
 I love that about art and about drag.”

-Rumours about who else could be joining the panel throughout the series include pop star Cheryl, morning show host Lorraine Kelly and Spice Girls legends Geri Horner and Emma Bunton, who has already appeared on the US version of the show.
-(If the rumours are true, it sounds like they will be appearing in two separate episodes.)
-Little Mix member and Drag Race super fan Jade Thirlwall is also tipped to appear.
+Rumours about who else could be joining the panel throughout the series include pop star Cheryl, morning show host Lorraine Kelly and other Spice Girls legend Emma Bunton, who has already appeared on the US version of the show.
+(If the rumours are true, it sounds like her and Geri will be appearing in two separate episodes.)

 Alan Carr also appeared to confirm that former drag legend Paul O'Grady (who used to perform as Lily Savage) would be joining the panel as a guest judge but then seemed to backtrack on his comments.
 Later, Paul’s rep shut down the rumour saying: “Paul has a full diary and isn’t on the panel.”